jamisoncrawford/hancock/README.md

 ### OCR Error

-Missing values (`NA`) resulting from OCR error are indexed, checked, and corrected manually.
-OCR error proved particularly troublesome with `zip` and `ssn` values, and digits in general.
+Missing values (`NA`) resulting from OCR error are indexed, checked, and corrected manually *if detected*.
+OCR error proved particularly troublesome with numeric values, e.g. `zip` and `ssn` in [*quality_structures_scrape_1.5.r*](https://github.com/jamisoncrawford/REIS/blob/master/Scripts/quality_structures_scrape_1.5.r).
+To assess potential error, function `table()` was called and rare values (e.g. $n <= 3$) were visually inspected within the raw data, with confirmed values entered, concatenated, and input manually.

+# Notice

+While several measures were taken to ensure accuracy in final output, *results are not 100% reliable* and caution should be taken when using these results for policy-making decisions and elsehow.
+While data scraping can potentially be very efficient, especially with large documents, using images, regarless of resolution, and optical character recognition (OCR) software does not ensure 100% accuracy, particularly when using information-redacted scans, compared to PDF files, e.g., with embedded texts.